emeinhardt/hegg-patterns/README.md

 # `hegg-patterns`

-E-graph rewrite rules for common algebraic identities over common DSL types , for use with [hegg](https://hackage.haskell.org/package/hegg).
+E-graph rewrite rules for common algebraic identities over a common DSL schema, for use with [hegg](https://hackage.haskell.org/package/hegg):

+ - Right and left identity elements.
+ - Right and left absorbing elements.
+ - Idempotency.
+ - Commutativity.
+ - Distributivity.
+ - Involution.
+ - Fixpoints.

 See that package's documentation for an introduction to e-graphs and to `hegg`'s interface.

 ## Example